Online Application Selection: National Certificate in Computing (Games, Apps and Encryption) BTEC Level 3

 Assessment method: A combination of written exams and projects

 What will I study?

-You will design and program games and mobile apps & interfaces, investigate security threats to data and plan & apply techniques to defend against security attacks on IT systems, explore how encryption protects data, learn more about how computer systems work, hardware and software, the way components of a system work together & how data in a system is used.
-You will be able to apply your computational thinking skills to help you analyse & break down problems and design & evaluate solutions and where relevant, you will work with or visit industry professionals to see some of this work in practice.
-All of our students take part in the national Bebras Computational Thinking Challenge, which BHASVIC have won for the past 4 years!
+You will develop your programming ability in several languages and learn how to build apps to demonstrate your skills.
+You will investigate security threats to data and plan & apply techniques to defend against security attacks on IT systems.
+You will explore how encryption protects data, learn more about how computer systems work, hardware and software, the way components of a system work together & how data in a system is used.

 Is this course right for me?